-- 1.when a cluster is created, known as initial sync which usually happens in less than 24hs.
+- 1.When a cluster is created, known as initial sync which usually happens in less than 24 hours.

-Snapshots are stored in an IONOS S3 Object Storage buckets in the same region as your database.
-Databases in regions where IONOS S3 Object Storage is not available will be backed up to
+Snapshots are stored in an IONOS S3 Object Storage bucket in the same region as your database.
+Databases in regions where IONOS S3 Object Storage is not available is backed up to

 Warning: If you destroy a MongoDB cluster, all of its snapshots are also deleted.

-Recovery is achieved via restore jobs.
+Recovery is achieved via the restore jobs.
 A restore job is responsible to create and catalog a cluster restoration process.
-A valid snapshot reference is required for a restore job to recover the database from.
+A valid snapshot reference is required for a restore job to recover the database.
 The API exposes available snapshots of a cluster.

-There must be no other active restore job for the cluster in order to create a new one.
+There must be no other active restore job for the cluster to create a new one.